caigun/caigun.blog/README.md

 ### Task
 Given a list containing integers and a integer target value.
 You are required to find two integers in this list which sum equals to the target value, and return their index.
-Suppose that every input will only lead to one answer, but no repeated occurance of one element in the list.
+Suppose that every input will only lead to one answer, but no repeated occurance of same element index in the list are allowed.
 (Problem from Leetcode)

 ### Analysis